PostgreSQLPostgreSQL

 INT4Int32

-OIDUInt32Object Identifier.
+OIDUInt32Object identifier.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

 DATEDate32Days since UNIX epoch.
-Precision preserved at the day level.

 TIMETime64(µs)Microseconds since midnight.
-Precision preserved at the microsecond level.

 TIMESTAMPTimestamp(µs)Microseconds since UNIX epoch, timezone naive.
-Precision preserved at microsecond level.

-TIMESTAMPTZTimestamp(µs, "UTC")Microseconds since UNIX epoch, assumed UTC.
-Precision preserved at microsecond level.
+TIMESTAMPTZTimestamp(µs, "UTC")Microseconds since UNIX epoch, in UTC.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

-CHAR, VARCHAR, TEXT, BPCHAR, NAME, UNKNOWNUtf8General-purpose text types.
+CHAR, VARCHAR, TEXT, BPCHAR, NAME, UNKNOWNUtf8

-BIT, VARBITUtf8Bit string types represented as text.
+BIT, VARBITUtf8Bit strings represented as text.

-ENUMUtf8Enumerated types represented as their text labels.
+ENUMUtf8Represented as text labels.

 INET, CIDR, MACADDR, MACADDR8Utf8Network address types.

-TSVECTORUtf8Text search vector type represented as text.
-Positions are not preserved
+TSVECTORUtf8Text search vector.
+Positions are not preserved.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

-BYTEABinaryVariable-length byte array.
+BYTEABinaryVariable length byte array.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes